Key Milestones and Events

 In 2014 a five-country consortium successfully bid to create an interim Future Earth Secretariat.
 Future Earth became fully operational with a permanent Secretariat at the end of 2015.

-We are currently governed by the International Science Council, the Belmont Forum of funding agencies, the United Nations Educational, Scientific, and Cultural Organization(UNESCO), the United Nations Environment Programme (UNEP), the United Nations University (UNU), the World Meteorological Organization (WMO), the Sustainable Development Solutions Network (SDSN) and the Science and Technology in Society (STS) Forum.
+We are currently governed by the International Science Council, the Belmont Forum of funding agencies, the United Nations Educational, Scientific, and Cultural Organization(UNESCO), the United Nations Environment Programme (UNEP), the United Nations University (UNU), the World Meteorological Organization (WMO), and the Science and Technology in Society (STS) Forum.
 See Governing Council for more information.